Zhou198/LeetCode-template/Template.md

 ```
 Topological Sorting (BFS) usually is used to <ins>**solve the problems involved with node dependency or circle detecting**</ins>.
 - Key things are to 1) build a graph (usually we are given edges), 2) build a map to record inDegree (or outDegree in some different problems), and 3) create a deque to store all nodes with 0 degrees.
-- Topological Sorting's idea is working on a node with 0 indegrees (from the boundary of the graph to the center) and gradually decrease the indegree for inner layers.
+- Topological Sorting's idea is working on a node with 0 indegrees (from the boundary of the graph to the center) and gradually decreasing the indegree for inner layers.
 - The map in Degree can be realized by a list instead of a hashmap if nodes are encoded as 0, 1, ..., n - 1.
 - Suppose the number of edges and nodes are |E| and |V|, respectively.
 Then the time complexity is O(|E| + |V|) and the space complexity is O(|E| + |V|).